DiederikCvB/ticket-catcher/README.md

-# ticket-catcher
+# ticket-catcher Charity project

 # Summary
-This project aims to find tickets for events that very likely can be traded at a margin by selling them at a later time.
+This project aims to classify tickets for live music events with high chance to sell out.
+The purpose is to buy the tickets early so that they can be traded at a margin by selling them after the tickets are sold-out in regular distribution.
+The majority of the margin will be donated to a charity of choice as chosen by the customer.
+Customer may chose to contribute to service as one of the charities.
 ### Outline
 * Extract the outsold date and other features of tickets at concert ticket sale websites
-* Construct classifier to predict outsold dates of new ticket offers using custom loss matrix for error calculation
+* Construct classifier to predict outsold dates of new ticket offers using custom loss matrix(ticket price) for error calculation
 * Automatically classify new ticket offers
-* Notify user when a new ticket is likely to get outsold and can be bought easily
+* Notify admin when a new ticket is likely to get outsold and can be bought easily

 ### Links
 * KDE: https://github.com/princelab/KDER/blob/master/lib/kder/kde.rb